xBogdy/123dd/README.md

 ## Datapack support

 Almost all of the data is provided by an internal data pack. **Alot** can be configured by *overshadowing* certain files with an own custom data pack.
-Please refer to the [wiki](https://gitlab.com/srcmc/rct/mod/-/wikis/home) (wip) for more information.
+Please refer to the [documentation](https://srcmc.gitlab.io/rct/docs/) for more information.

 ## Planned features